-We conducted two experiments.
+We conducted three experiments.
 In Experiment 1, we tested 34 participants.
-Data from one participant was lost due to an error in data saving, leaving a final sample of 33 participants (9 men, 24 women; mean age 26.9 years, SD=4.2).
-In Experiment 2, we tested 36 participants.
-One participant in Experiment 2 was excluded because they did not perform the task correctly, leaving a final sample of 35 participants (12 men, 23 women; mean age 26.7 years, SD=4.4).
-Sample sizes were chosen based on convenience sampling, with the goal of $n \ge 34$ to achieve a power of 80% for uncovering medium sized effects (Cohen's d=0.5) in a t-test.
+Data from one participant was lost due to an error in data saving, leaving a final sample of 33 participants (nine men, 24 women; mean age = 26.9 years, SD = 4.2).
+In Experiment 2, we tested another 34 participants (eight men, 26 women; mean age = 26.1 years, SD = 4.4).
+In Experiment 3, we tested 36 participants.
+One participant in Experiment 3 was excluded because they did not perform the task correctly, leaving a final sample of 35 participants (12 men, 23 women; mean age = 26.7 years, SD = 4.4).
+Sample sizes were chosen based on convenience sampling, with the goal of $n \ge 34$ to achieve a power of 80% for uncovering medium sized effects (Cohen's d = 0.5) in a t test.
 All participants had normal or corrected-to-normal visual acuity.
 They received a monetary compensation for their participation.
 Each participant provided written informed consent prior to the experiments.
-Procedures were approved by the general ethical committee of the Justus Liebig University of Gießen and in accordance with the Declaration of Helsinki.
+Procedures were approved by the rooms with 10 objects (left column) or 20 objects (right column). b In Experiment 2, the same scene miniatures were shown on a colored texture background, as illustrated. c On each experimental trial, participants were asked to judge which of two simultaneously presented scenes contained more objects general ethical committee of the Justus Liebig University Gießen and in accordance with the Declaration of Helsinki.